Zilliqa/zilliqa-developer/Mining.md

      - "List of UPNP devices found on the network : ..."
      - **OR** "No IGD UPnP Device found on the network !".

    The first message means UPnP mode has been enabled successfully, while the latter means the enabling of UPnP mode has failed.
+Therefore, you should proceed with using **Option 1a** instead.

 ### OpenCL driver setup (for AMD/Nvidia)